AndreaEnricoFranzoni/PPCforAutoregressiveOperator/README.md

 # Test

-To automatically tests the package
+To automatically test the package:
 ~~~
 devtools::test()
 ~~~